howard-haowen/mslearn-dp100/Notes.md

 - Use `OutputFileDatasetConfig()` for the output of Step 1, which is passed along to Step 2 by `prepped_data.as_input()`

-## Create the pipeline connecting Step 1 and 2
+## Create a pipeline connecting Step 1 and 2
 ```python
 from azureml.pipeline.core import Pipeline